 top of page

 In our ongoing efforts to promote marine conservation education in local schools, the AMC Marine Biologists and interns annually conduct the Atoll Ecologists Programme.
-This initiative is designed for students in grades 5–8.
-Although at ifthithaah the sessions are usually for students who have chosen marine science as gcse subject.
-These kids are in grades 9 and 10.
+This initiative is designed for students in grades 8-9, or students that have enrolled in a Marine Science module at their school.

-Our vision is to expand the program to reach all four inhabited islands of Lhaviyani Atoll, including Madhrasathul Ifthithaah in Naifaru, Lh.
-Atoll Education Centre on Hinnavaru, Lh.
-Atoll School in Kurendhoo, and Olhuvelifushi School in Olhuvelifushi.
+We currently conduct the program at three of the four inhabited islands of Lhaviyani Atoll, including Madhrasathul Ifthithaah in Naifaru, Lh.
+Atoll Education Centre on Hinnavaru, and Lh.
+Atoll School in Kurendhoo.

 Objectives of the Atoll Ecologists Programme: